FarronF/limerick-council-meetings/meetings/2023/09/06-Monthly Meeting of the Municipal District of Newcastle West/Minutes - Monthly Meeting of the Municipal District of Newcastle West - 12th July 2023.md

 replying, the Senior Executive Officer stated that legal transfers are underway at present and

 that Focus Housing Association has sought funding approval.
-She also stated that the--- 11
+She also stated that the
+---
+11

 Contractor employed on behalf of the Focus Housing Association is ready to commence works